• Skip to primary navigation

 To Bake:

-• Preheat the oven @ 375 degree, place all the prepared batis/muthiyas on a baking sheet and bake for 18 minutes.
+• Preheat the oven to 375 degrees, place all the prepared batis/muthiyas on a baking sheet, and bake for 18 minutes.

 bati being put into pre-heated oven

-• Once all the batis/muthiyas are nicely cooked from outside, carefully crumble them using a kitchen towel and bake for another 5 minutes.
-To make sure that all the batis/muthiyas are cooked well from inside as well.
+• Once all the batis/muthiyas are nicely cooked from the outside, carefully crumble them using a kitchen towel and bake for another 5 minutes.
+Make sure that all the batis/muthiyas are cooked well from the inside as well.

 crumbled bati